 Where is the true science in this?
 There is non, all there is is blind skepticism, people like this have been proven wrong countless times all throughout history and will continue to be proven wrong until they start putting there money where there skepticism is and prove there facts. [sic]

 Science thrives on criticism and is inherently skeptical of claims, especially extraordinary claims.
 Extraordinary claims require extraordinary evidence, and the burden of proof is on the claimant.
-One of the purposes of Debunkatron is to expose claims that are disproved, unfounded or founded on dubious evidence like anecdotes or eye witnesses.
+One of the purposes of Debunkatron is to expose claims that are disproved, unfounded, or founded on dubious evidence like anecdotes or eye witnesses.
 Truth is elusive but bunk can be easy to see.
 I will admit to being wrong when presented with credible evidence.
-And then, as always, the truth will be considered as tentative because it could be proven wrong later.
+And then, as always, the truth will be considered as tentative because better evidence may be found later.

 You think you're so smart, you know-it-all.

-We are all idiots so some degree, thanks to our evolved mammal primate brains with imperfect perception and memory.
-I don't know everything, but it's sure better than knowing nothing or the wrong things.
+We are all idiots so some degree, thanks to our mammalian primate brains with flawed perception, imperfect memory, and fallible intuition.
+We cannot know everything, but that should not stop us from pursuing knowledge.

 Oh, we don't really know anything.

-You don't know to eat vegetables, not rocks?
-You don't know that the Sun is hot?
+You don't know that rocks aren't edible?
+You don't know that humans cannot give birth to puppies?
 You don't know that jumping off high cliffs is dangerous?
-We know things, and with diligence so as to try not to fool ourselves, we have built a great unifying body of knowledge that is increasingly more accurate and complete.
-Personal experiences and anecdotes are incomplete information and are not enough to get a good grasp on the nature of our universe.
+We know things.
+With diligence and rigor so as to try not to be fooled, we have built a great unifying body of knowledge that is increasingly more accurate and complete.
+Personal experiences are misleading and are not enough to get a good grasp on the nature of our universe.
 The truth consists of hard-to-vary assertions about reality as pointed out in David Deutsch's TED Talk.
-And while we're at it, let's not fall for the post-modernism (everyone is right) nonsense.
+And while we're at it, let's not fall for the post-modernism (everyone is right) contradictory nonsense.

 In the past, we did not not know about things like atoms, radioactiviy, electromagnatism and quantum mechanics, so there might be more hidden things that science hasn't found yet, and there are things that science cannot touch.